frizensami/tvm/README.md

 ### Why?
 1. This means that a simple table can be created called "teams".
 A **team** has a one-to-many relationship with **participant**.
 This causes minimal changes to the overall structure of the codebase since **participant** directly does not need to have knowledge of what **team** they are in - as this can be computed at import-time.

+### Specific changes
+1. Create a "Team" model.
+Team has_many Participants, Participant belongs_to Team.
+Team also has a string field: category.